prigozin4-cloud/dashboard/main.md

-Claude desktop uses plugins that can be controlled via user Permission, while Preplexity does it uniformed.
-Chatgpt uses vm like browser that is privacy focused.
+# AI Assistant Comparison

-Gemini CLI has a terminal input and is more free for value, though I hadnt been able to work it out.
+Claude Desktop uses plugins that can be controlled via user permission, while Perplexity handles this uniformly.
+ChatGPT uses a VM-like browser that is privacy-focused.
+Gemini CLI has terminal input and offers better value, though I haven't been able to figure it out yet.